 As a Northwest native with strong environmental sensibilities, Julie is thrilled to provide administrative support for WEC.
 Her Seattle-based career choices are a veritable box of chocolates: social media strategist, small business owner, school registrar, and legal assistant.
 A life-long learner, Julie holds a BA in Social Sciences from the University of Washington, and certificates in Nonprofit Fundraising Management and Social Media Strategy and Implementation.
 Julie’s happy place is on a northwest hiking trail.

 Katherine (Kat) Holmes serves as Field Director for Washington Environmental Council.
 She fell in love with field work as an Organizing Fellow with Fuse Washington and is excited to help build coalitions and develop grassroots power for the environment throughout Washington state.
 Kat grew up in Kent, Washington, fell in love with Puget Sound at Salt Water State Park, and graduated with a degree in Biology/Ecology, from Western Washington University.
 A teacher and community builder at heart, she spent 15 years teaching martial arts and leading volunteer projects with Starbucks in Bellingham.
 She moved back to Kent to be closer to her mother, became active with 350 Seattle and WEC and is ready bring a racial justice lens to environmental advocacy.
 Kat loves coffee, food, farmers, poetry and can be found training and playing outside in her free time.

 Arianne Jaco works in the Evergreen Forests Program and is a recent transplant to Washington from Texas.
 She received her BA from the University of Kansas and her MA in English Literature at Texas Tech University.
 She started at WEC serving as the coordinator for the Marbled Murrelet Coalition and now works as an advocate for conservation and sustainable management of forests on state lands.
-In her spare time, she enjoys backpacking and epic road trips.
+In her spare time, Arianne enjoys backpacking and epic road trips.